AzharAnwar9/Python-Website-Blocker/README.md

 If you have any valuable suggestions & changes to add, feel free to make a pull request.
 Your contribution to the project is as important and appriciated as the inital release and I will make sure these are implemented with validation.

+## Future Updates

+1. Enabling the app to whitelist certain URLs and filter every other access(allow few block all strategy)
+2. Enabling maintenance mode(addition/removal of filtering) in runtime

 ## Author

 [Azhar Chougule](https://github.com/AzharAnwar9/)